 Crowe's million-dollar debt is slowly reaching this level.

-It's actually Aoi, or more specifically, a young Aoi: in the show's final battle with the original Dancougar, when they used the Dancoudangaiken, it showed near the end a young Aoi, since just before using the attack.
-The other pilots helped her out of a Heroic BSOD where she was imagining herself when she was a little girl.
+"Main Theme" for Dancougar Nova is so over-the-top serious it quickly gets annoying.
+Then there's the delayed yell in the Dancougar Nova's final attack, courtesy of Aoi Hidaka (more specifically, a young Aoinote In the show's Final Battle against the original Dancougar, when they use the "Dankuudangaiken", it shows a young Aoi.
+The other pilots helped her out of a Heroic B.S.O.D. where she was imagining herself when she was a little girl).

 The Edel Bernal's ultimate attack: first he creates a rip in the fabric of spacetime, briefly showing off a rather ominous looking eye before a massive, rainbow-colored horde of evil...somethings...burst out in a massive stream, with the boss' mech leading them like some demented band leader, and with the horde making a cacophony of creepy impish giggling.
 They swoop up, grab the hapless victim(s) and carry them into a dimension of pure rainbow insanity.
 They then get swarmed by a mass of blobs which is then assails by giant sperm, then eaten by a much larger one-eyed blob, which then collides with MORE one-eyed blobs, zooming out all the while, until suddenly the mass is blasted by at least a dozen lasers, until finally the final boss' mech looms large, The Edel makes a rather wiggly cut-in, completely with a disturbing expression of pure elation and with a "BYE-BYE", before finally ending the madness by ramming his gigantic spear into the whole mess.
 Definitely a contender for creepiest attack in the series, tied with the Big Bad in Alpha 3.